PlanQK/planqk-platform-docs/src/demos/deploy-a-demo.md

 # Deploy a Demo
+On this page you will learn how to deploy a Demo for your Use Case.
+You will learn how deployments work, the requirements for host and port configuration, and how to deploy a Demo step-by-step.

+## How deployments work

 To deploy a Demo, simply connect a GitHub repository.
 PlanQK always **deploys the default branch** of your repository and **automatically triggers a re-deployment** every time you push to the default branch.
 Each deployed Demo has a resource limit of 1 CPU and 512 MiB of memory and automatically scales to zero when not in use.

+## Host and port configuration

+Your Demo application must listen for requests on ```0.0.0.0``` on the port ```8080```.

 ## A step-by-step guide to deploy a Demo